baldurk/renderdoc/docs/how/how_debug_shader.rst

 .. warning::

-   Shader debugging is currently only supported in D3D11.
+   Shader debugging is currently only supported in D3D11 and D3D12.
 On other APIs the debug options listed below will either be hidden or disabled.

 Including debug info in shaders
 -------------------------------